 Do you know your mental health rights?

+The Mental Health Declaration of Human Rights outlines the rights we all should have regardless of religion, race, creed or color.

-Dr. Thomas Szasz, co-founder of Citizens Commission on Human Rights, was a renowned advocate for mental health human rights.
+Dr. Thomas Szasz, co-founder of Citizens Commission on Human Rights, advocated an end to forced psychiatric treatment.

 The Mental Health Declaration of Human Rights clearly delineates the rights for all in regards to handling their mental health.